dCache/dcache-book2/config-SRM.md

 -   User needs to be registered with the VO.

--   User needs to use [`voms-proxy-init`] to create a VO proxy.
+-   User needs to use [`voms-proxy-init`](config-gplazma.md#creating-a-voms-proxy) to create a VO proxy.

--   DCACHE needs to use CELL-GPLAZMA with modules that extract VO attributes from the user's proxy.
-(See [???][1], have a look at `voms` plugin and see [???][2] for an example with `voms`.
+-   dCache needs to use gPlazma with modules that extract VO attributes from the user’s proxy.
+(See [Chapter 10, Authorization in dCache](config-gplazma.md), have a look at `voms` plugin and see the [section called “Authentication and Authorization in dCache”](config-gplazma.md#authentication-and-authorization-in-dcache) for an example with voms.

-Only if these 3 conditions are satisfied the VO based authorization of the CELL-SPACEMNGR will work.
+Only if these 3 conditions are satisfied the VO based authorization of the SpaceManager will work.

 #### VO based Access Control Configuration

-As mentioned [above] DCACHE space reservation functionality access control is currently performed at the level of the link groups.
-Access to making reservations in each link group is controlled by the [`SpaceManagerLinkGroupAuthorizationFile`].
+As mentioned [above](#spacemanager-configuration) dCache space reservation functionality access control is currently performed at the level of the link groups.
+Access to making reservations in each link group is controlled by the [`SpaceManagerLinkGroupAuthorizationFile`](#the-spacemanagerlinkgroupauthorizationfile).

 This file contains a list of the link groups and all the VOs and the VO Roles that are permitted to make reservations in a given link group.

-When a SRM Space Reservation request is executed, its parameters, such as reservation size, lifetime, access latency and retention policy as well as user's VO membership information is forwarded to the SRM CELL-SPACEMNGR.
+When a `SRM` Space Reservation request is executed, its parameters, such as reservation size, lifetime, access latency and retention policy as well as user's VO membership information is forwarded to the `SRM SpaceManager.

 Once a space reservation is created, no access control is performed, any user can store the files in this space reservation, provided he or she knows the exact space token.